JimDesu/basis-lang/README.md

 \text{looping}\quad & v=rewind(c) \quad \langle v, \epsilon, \Sigma \rangle & \implies & \langle c,\epsilon,\Sigma \rangle
 \end{align}
 $$

 ## Overview

 The rest of this document walks the language from the outside in.
 We begin with a few small examples to ground the visual texture (§1), then describe the shape of a source file (§2), then commands (§3) — the unit of execution.
 Failure and recovery (§4) come early because the language's failure semantics are everywhere in normal code.
 The type system (§5) and the parameter-mode discipline (§6) follow.
 Construction (§7) covers how values come into being.
 The four forms of first-class command-typed values — command reference, command literal, lambda, and fexpr — are §8.
 Classes, instances, and dispatch are §9.
-Resources and obligations — how RAII works without touching the type system — are §10.

 Some of what follows is settled and parsing today; some is design that the compiler does not yet enforce.
 I have one or two things in mind that I haven't included yet, so please expect further changes.

+#### A note on syntax

+Basis has a large feature set that relies on expressing a significant amount of semantics in the code.
+Basis has a head-normal, indentation-based syntax that is clear and relatively simple, but has significant semantic density.
+In order to avoid death-by-verbosity, Basis employs a veritable soup of symbols where other languages would use keywords.
+On a scale of Perl to APL, it's about Haskell'ish in symbolic density.
+You can scan Basis code very rapidly once you get acclimated, but it does take some getting used to.

 ## 1. At a Glance